VRHIKKY/VketCloudSDK_Documents/docs/VKCComponents/VKCNodeMirror.en.md

     Please consider the positions when placing mirrors.

 !!! warning "Issues in 14.x"
-    A known issue has been confirmed where the mirror's Quad Material does not function as a mirror when set to Standard or Autodesk Interactive and viewed from specific angles.
+    We have confirmed an issue where a Quad with a Material set to Standard or Autodesk Interactive does not function as a mirror when its Rotation is set to (0.0, 180.0, 0.0).
     A fix is planned, but as a workaround, please switch to Unlit/Texture if this issue occurs.